-After conducting many rounds of our Debt Management Workshop, this is the number 1 topic we constantly hear our students’ sharing as their biggest learning.
+After conducting many rounds of our Debt Management Workshop (now renamed to Debt-Free Code workshop), this is the number 1 topic we constantly hear our students’ sharing as their biggest learning.
 So I wanted to share this topic with you, to get you to be Debt-Free as soon as possible.
 By applying this simple concept, you can find out your most burdening loan & clear it off quickly.
 I notice most of my students in debt do not know which debt to settle first, thus squandering the opportunity to get out of debt faster & having to pay more to the bank.

 So coming back to James’s situation, if you recall, he had many loans which cannot possibly fit into his Debt Consolidation strategy.
 By using IBR% = Installment Burden Ratio calculation (a term I invented), you get to find out the most burdening loan and settle it first.